Bachelor of Medical Science

 Learn with the best

-UNSW Science is at the forefront of many new scientific developments, teaching and innovation.
+UNSW Science and the Bachelor of Medical Science are at the forefront of many new scientific developments, teaching and innovation.
 We’re responsive to the needs of industry, adaptive to change and take an innovative approach to teaching and learning.
-Our world-class laboratories, clinics and simulators give you the tools to explore new frontiers and make meaningful discoveries to benefit society.
-We’re one of the top 50 universities in the world for anatomy and physiology.*
+Our world-class laboratories, clinics and simulators give you the tools to discover new frontiers and make meaningful discoveries to benefit society.

 Our collaborative learning environment

-UNSW’s School of Medical Sciences is the largest school within UNSW Medicine & Health and one of the largest at UNSW.
-It manages the UNSW Lifestyle Clinic, which delivers exercise-related healthcare services to the community and extensive research opportunities for students.
+When you study the Bachelor of Medical Science, you’ll have the opportunity to enrich your education with experiences beyond the classroom via hands-on experience.
+UNSW’s School of Biomedical Sciences is the largest school within UNSW Medicine & Health and one of the largest at UNSW.
+It manages the UNSW Lifestyle Clinic, opens in a new window, which delivers exercise-related healthcare services to the community and extensive research opportunities for students.
 The clinic brings together some of Australia’s most innovative teams of healthcare professionals and researchers.

 Leverage our industry connections

-Reach your career goals with industry relevant skills and training.
+Reach your career goals with industry-relevant skills and training.
 Tap into our network of 400+ industry and research partners to start building your own professional connections.
+When you leverage your own potential by enrolling in the Bachelor of Medical Sciences you’ll see your career opportunities flourish.

 Chemistry, Mathematics Advanced